 (ii) The reception and influence of ancient texts and examples in the modern world, especially in the social sciences, with a particular focus on the influence of the Greek historian Thucydides in historiography and political theory.
 I have written on the development of different conceptions of 'modernity' and the contrast with 'antiquity' in the nineteenth century, as well as chapters on important figures like Marx and Nietzsche, and am currently working on a monograph on Marx and Antiquity.
 I ran a four-year research project, funded by the AHRC, on Thucydides: reception, reinterpretation and influence, which considered the modern reception of the ancient Greek historian in different fields, especially historiography; I am currently writing a book on his influence in modern political thought, What Thucydides Knew.

 (iii) Theoretical and methodological approaches to ancient history, especially social-scientific approaches.
 I have written about the rhetorical structures of economic history, quantitative methods, translation, and conceptions of time and change; further, my work on Thucydides is directly concerned with the dynamics of the relationship between history and social science.
-I am co-editing, with Lakshmi Ramgopal of Columbia University, a volume on The Futures of Ancient History that will explore the different ways in which the discipline is changing and needs to change in the 21st century.
+I am co-editing, with Lakshmi Ramgopal of Columbia University, a volume on The Futures of Greek and Roman History that will explore the different ways in which the discipline is changing and needs to change in the 21st century.

 I have a long-standing collaboration with Prof. Christian Wendt (formerly Freie Universitaet Berlin, now at Ruhr-Universitaet Bochum), which included a period as Einstein Visiting Fellow at the FU (2015-18) when we worked together on a project entitled 'Kinesis: Bewegung als Prinzip' on ideas of change and transformation in classical Greece.